exactly-once/Home/content/docs/idempotency-is-not-enough.md

 {{< figure src="/docs/an_endpoint.jpg" title="An endpoint">}}

 With at-least-once delivery, any in-flight message gets delivered possibly multiple times.
-This is a direct consequence of communication protocols used as any message will be re-deliver until it gets acknowledged by the receiver.
-Duplicates are created also when messages are produced.
-A producer can't assume that a message has been delivered and stored by the infrastructure until that gets acknowledged.
+This is a direct consequence of communication protocols used as any message will be re-delivered until it gets acknowledged by the receiver.
+Duplicates are also created on the producer side as the producer needs to retry sending messages until it gets an acknowledgement from the infrastructure.

 Apart from being duplicated, in-flight messages can get re-ordered.
 There are many reasons for this to happen [^2] one of the most obvious being message re-delivery mechanism.
 If delivery fails, a message is available for reprocessing only after some back-off period.
 Any other in-flight message can be processed during that time causing the respective order of those messages to change.